bulldozer548/NimgLIVE/README.md

 ```

-This will build NimgOS and run it in an 32 bit QEMU enviroment.
+This will build NimgOS and run it in a 32 bit QEMU enviroment.

 Easy Installing (Linux)
 -----------------------